SteinarVrenne/school_imt3501/Task 1/source/pages/03e_Main_Use_Cases.rst

 	"Actor", "Patient-at-home devices"
-	"Prerequisites", "Patient-at-home devices is powered and connected to the system" "Post requisites", "The patient vitals is registered in the system" "Main flow", "1.
+	"Prerequisites", "Patient-at-home devices is powered and connected to the system" "Outcome", "The patient vitals is registered in the system" "Main flow", "1.
 At intervals, patient-at-home devices connects to the system
 	2. Actor sends over patient vitals data
 	3. Actor is finished and system terminates connection"